shristi209/Learning_ML/README.md

 # Learning_ML
-I will be Uploading whatever i learn on machine learning in scikit learn
+I will be Uploading whatever i learn on machine learning